getodk/docs/odkx-src/scan-form-designer-using.rst

   2. Within the folder, find and open the file called form :file:`.jpg`.
 This is the image of the form that you created in the Form Designer is the form you will print to hard copy.

   .. image:: /img/scan-form-designer/print-file-select.*
-    :alt: Print a File to Fill in for ODK Scan
+    :alt: Print a File to Fill in for ODK-X Scan

   3. Print the entire image on one page.
 Black and white is fine even for forms that were created with colored elements.